 AC: It’s such a chill environment.
 Everybody’s so nice and friendly.

 AW: Yes.
 And I think that one of the great things about moving on and staying as a theological librarian and staying really involved with Atla – with the exception of a three-year break away from everything – but one of the greatest things about staying involved is that I got to still see my friends who were employees.
-Every year, I would get to go to Chicago for committee meetings, and half the time, I would actually stay with Gregg, rather than stay in the hotel.

 AC: I miss everyone a whole lot now that we’re all working from home and I don’t see everyone every day.